ibm-cloud-docs/security-compliance/notifications.md

 ## Before you begin
 {: #alerts-before}

-Before you begin, be sure that you are assigned [a manager IAM policy](/docs/account?topic=account-assign-access-resources).
-You must also have a webhook that is ready to use.
+Before you get started, be sure that you have the required level of access to configure alerts.
+To configure alerts, you need the Manager service role or higher for {{site.data.keyword.security-advisor_short}}.
+For more information, see [Assigning access](/docs/security-compliance?topic=security-compliance-access-management).

 You can use [Cloud Functions](/docs/openwhisk?topic=openwhisk-getting-started) to forward your alerts to either a Slack message or to your email.
 For more information, check out [How to Get IBM Cloud Security Advisor Alerts via Slack or Email](https://www.ibm.com/cloud/blog/ibm-cloud-security-advisor-alerts-via-slack-or-email){: external}.
 {: tip}